hartmaj2/state-exam-prep/study-notes/prg/prg.md

   - lambda funkce a funkcionální rozhraní

 - delegates (reference type)
+  - data type for passing functions as parameters or storing them as data
   - **built-in delegates**
     - `Action<in T1, in T2, ...>` for procedures (no return type)
     - `Func<in T1, in T2, ... ,out TResult>` for functions with return types